dankelley/whalestrike/joss/paper.md

 ![Diagram produced by typing `example(strike,package="whalestrike")` in an R session.
 Three of the possible 12 plots are shown. **Left:** positions of 45-tonne vessel initially moving at 10 knots (dashed line) and the boundaries between the three layers on the shipward side of the whale.
 Contact occurs at about $0.2$ s, and continues to about $0.6$ s.
 Note that a small fishing vessel is used in this simulation, and so its speed is significantly reduced by the collision.  **Middle:** As the left panel, but showing only the positions of the interfaces between the whale layers, relative to the whale's centre position.
 In this view, the thin skin can be seen at the bottom, with blubber, sublayer and then bone to the interior. **Right:** An index of lethality, with the line thickened for the interval during which stresses are predicted to exceed a threshold for lethal damage according to @kelley_assessing_2020.](figure1.png)

-Running the simulation and plotting the results as in Figure 1 takes a fraction of a second on a three-year old laptop, showing that the system is computationally inexpensive.
-This is helpful in detailed studies that involve calling `strike()` with a wide suite of parameter values, such as the creation of the diagrams in @kelley_assessing_2020, some of which involved of order
-$10^5$ model runs to cover parameter space in detail.
+Running the simulation and plotting the results as in Figure 1 takes a fraction of a second on a typical laptop, showing that the system is computationally inexpensive.
+This is helpful in detailed studies that involve calling `strike()` with a wide suite of parameter values, such as the creation of the diagrams in @kelley_assessing_2020, some of which involved of order $10^5$ model runs to cover parameter space in detail.

 There are also applications for which a few model runs may suffice.
 For such work, `whalestrike` provides an R-shiny application that is run by executing